krishaamer/green-filter-research/research/literature/web3.md

 -   Cleantech Group (2023) Global cleantech 100

--   “SOJO - Door-to-Door Clothing Alterations and Repairs” (2023) Alterations and repairs made easy
+-   Anon.
+(2023c) Alterations and repairs made easy

--   “Good On You - Sustainable and Ethical Fashion Brand Ratings” (2023) Ethical brand ratings
+-   Anon.
+(2023d) Ethical brand ratings

 ### Food {#food}

--   (Santos et al. 2023): complex supply chains make seafood (marine Bivalvia, mollusks) logistics prone to fraud, leading to financial losses and threats to consumer health.
-The same is true for cocoa beans, which are at risk from food fraud (Fanning et al. 2023).
+-   (Santos et al., 2023): complex supply chains make seafood (marine Bivalvia, mollusks) logistics prone to fraud, leading to financial losses and threats to consumer health.
+The same is true for cocoa beans, which are at risk from food fraud (Fanning et al., 2023).
 -   Nabipour Afrouzi et al. (2023): “The agricultural sector contributes to approximately 13.5% of the total global anthropogenic greenhouse gas emissions and accounts for 25% of the total CO2 emission.”
 -   Yap et al. (2023) Singapore disposes of 900,000 tonnes of plastic waste out of which only 4% is recycled.
 -   Kiessling et al. (2023) Single-use plastics make up 44-68% of all waste mapped by citizen scientists.